flyingdogsoftware/gyre-sdk/docs/API/imageapi.md

 # ImageAPI Documentation

-The `ImageAPI` provides a set of asynchronous functions to manipulate images using HTML canvas.
+The `ImageAPI` provides a set of functions to manipulate images using HTML canvas.
 The API supports various operations such as color adjustments, scaling, and combining image layers.
 Below is the detailed documentation of each function available in the `ImageAPI`.

 ## Functions